Native American history is all over Mississippi.

 Constructed sometime between 1200 AD and 1600 AD, the Emerald Mound is the second-largest ceremonial mound in the United States and has been designated a National Historic Landmark.
 Spanning nearly eight acres, Emerald Mound was formed by depositing earth along the sides of a natural hill, creating a large plateau.
 Atop the main mound, several smaller mounds were constructed, serving as a “ceremonial complex.”
 Studies show that the Emerald Mound Site was completely abandoned by the late-1600s AD, as the Natchez tribe had established their capital at Grand Village.

-9. Grand Village of the Natchez Indians, Natchez
+9. Grand Village of the Natchez Tribe, Natchez

 This 128-acre site served as the political and religious capital of the Natchez Indian tribe during the late 17th and early 18th centuries.
 Several French colonists were in the area at the time, witnessed the mounds being used at Grand Village, and recorded their observations, offering a unique insight into the tribe.